chanodya19/major_project/README.md

 ### Dispersion calculation

-The following desig shows a matrix that states which samples belong to which group.
+The following design shows a matrix that states which samples belong to which group.
 The dispersion was then estimated, which allowed to proceed with differential expression analysis.

 ```{r}
 design <- model.matrix(~0 + group, data = dgeList$samples)